CD-Xbow/little-annie/README.md

 Modulators

-- The oscillators, filters and amplitude can be modulated by the LFO
+- The oscillators, filters and amplitude can be modulated by one of 2 LFO

 Filter